 Skipping this step is not optional!!
 I like my pork shoulders to rest a minimum of one hour, but if you can stretch it to two hours, you'll have an even better tasting cook.
 I’ve let pork shoulders rest up to five hours using this method and the meat was still piping hot when I pulled it out of the cooler to shred it.

-After the rest, it’s time to unwrap the meat, shred it, and eat!
-I like to serve pulled pork with buns, cole slaw, hot peppers, barbecue sauce, and cheese sauce.
+After the rest, it's time to unwrap the meat, shred it, and eat!
+I like to serve pulled pork with buns, coleslaw, hot peppers, pickled onions, and barbecue sauce.

 If you've made it this far you've successfully made your first pork shoulder and hopefully, you've learned a few things about your smoker along the way!